vu-bigdata-2020/example-notebooks/infrastructure/example_Hadoop_map_reduce.md

-#                                                ASSIGNMENT 3 -  HADOOP AND MAP REDUCE
+#                                                ASSIGNMENT 3 -   MAP REDUCE WITH HADOOP

 ## 1. Setup the VBox Instance :